alan-turing-institute/AutisticaCitizenScience/project-management/project-updates/README.md

 # Project Update and Progress

-In this folder you can find the fortnightly updates of the AutSPACEs project.
+Here you can find the latest updates on the project.
+These are created fortnightly and presented at our community meet-ups.

+Here is the latest update: